OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 - Have your child drink water up to 30 minutes before you collect the spit sample.
 It can be hard to make enough spit if your mouth is too dry.

-- When you are ready to collect the spit sample, ask your child to think about their favorite foods or the taste of lemons.
+- Ask your child, when you are ready to collect the spit sample, to think about their favorite foods or the taste of lemons.

 - Let your child eat, drink (even water), chew gum, or brush/floss their teeth for at least 30 minutes before giving the spit sample.
 Nothing should be in your child’s mouth for the 30 minutes leading up to the spit sample.